Bridal Veil Broom flowers

 Hardiness Zone: 9a

 A large garden shrub with a fine weeping habit; covered in white flowers from late winter until mid-spring, followed by tan pods; thrives well in dry, poor soils; leafless most of the year; an interesting border or container plant

 Bridal Veil Broom features showy fragrant white pea-like flowers with purple calyces along the branches from late winter to mid spring before the leaves.
-It has bluish-green foliage which emerges grayish green in spring.
+It has bluish-green deciduous foliage which emerges grayish green in spring.
 The narrow leaves do not develop any appreciable fall color.
 The fruits are showy tan pods displayed in mid summer.
 The smooth gray bark is extremely showy and adds significant winter interest.

 Bridal Veil Broom is a multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.